Inner Temple: Structure and governance

 The Inner Temple is governed by the Parliament, an executive council made up of the elected Benchers.
-The Parliament is led by the Treasurer, who is elected annually to serve a one-year term; the Treasurer for 2020 and 2021 was Guy Fetherstonhaugh QC.
-The Inner Temple also has a Reader, who traditionally holds the position for a year before being appointed as Treasurer; the Reader for 2020 and 2021 was Judge Deborah Taylor.
+The Parliament is led by the Treasurer, who is elected annually to serve a one-year term; the Treasurer for 2023 is Sir Robert Francis KC.
+The Inner Temple also has a Reader, who traditionally holds the position for a year before being appointed as Treasurer; the Reader for 2023 is Richard Salter KC.

 The Inner Temple was historically governed by a Treasurer and three Governors.
 Members were divided into two categories; Clerks (Clerici) admitted to Clerks' Commons and Fellows (Socii) admitted to Fellows' Commons.
 The Governors held Parliament with a small group of senior barristers; in 1508, for example, Parliament was held with three Governors and four senior barristers.
 The last Governor was elected in 1566, and Benchers took over later that century.
 Benchers, or Masters of the Bench, are elected members of the Parliament responsible for overseeing the estates, the Inn's finances and setting internal policy.
 Today there are approximately 350 Governing Benchers (barristers and members of the judiciary) and honorary, academic and Royal Benchers appointed, as well as those practising in other jurisdictions.

 Coat of arms

-The coat of arms of the Inner Temple is, in blazon, "Azure a pegasus salient argent", or a Pegasus.
+The coat of arms of the Inner Temple is, in blazon, "Azure a pegasus salient argent", or a silver Pegasus in a blue background.
 Gerard Legh is normally given the credit for having suggested the Pegasus as a coat of arms, having given an account of Robert Dudley playing the part of Prince Pallaphilos, a patron of the Honorable Order of Pegasus in the 1561 Christmas revels.
-It may alternately have come about because of the tiles in Temple Church, which show a knight on horseback with a shield and sword raised.
+It may alternatively have come about because of the tiles in Temple Church, which show a knight on horseback with a shield and sword raised.
 From this point onwards, the arms were considered the Temple's property, and they were confirmed by the College of Arms in 1967.